New Release — Now Available

 This time, one of them will have to finish what they started.

-⭐ Reader Favourite · Start Here
+⭐ Reader Favourite · Standalone Novel

 He rebuilt networks for a living.
 Now he's rebuilding his life.